 Some governors have begun easing restrictions despite warnings from health authorities that it may be too soon to do so without sparking new infections.
 In Georgia, gyms, hair salons and bowling alleys can reopen Friday.
 Texas has reopened its state parks.

-Yet those scattered re-openings won't lead to much rehiring, especially if Americans are too wary to leave their homes.
-Most people say they favour stay-at-home orders and believe it won't be safe to lift social distancing guidelines anytime soon.
+Yet those scattered re-openings won’t lead to much rehiring, especially if Americans are too wary to leave their homes.
+Most people say they favour stay-at-home orders and believe lifting social distancing guidelines won’t be safe anytime soon.
 And there are likely more layoffs to come from many small businesses that have tried but failed to receive loans from a federal aid program.

-In some states, many laid-off workers have run into obstacles in trying to file applications for benefits.
+In some states, many laid-off workers have encountered obstacles in filing applications for benefits.
 Among them are millions of freelancers, contractors, gig workers, and self-employed people a category of workers who are now eligible for unemployment benefits for the first time.